fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

     }

-The following part correspond to the configuration XML file of the previous :ref:`Object-Service_example`.
+The following part corresponds to the configuration XML file of the previous :ref:`Object-Service_example`.

 .. code-block:: xml